tomward9/tomward9/README.md

-## Hi there 👋

-### Hi there 👋, Tom Ward
-#### Data Scientist
 ![Data Scientist](Rplot.png)

+## Hi there 👋, I'm Tom Ward
-I perform statistical analysis and build machine learning models in R. I am passionate about harnessing the power of data to tell stories and drive business decisions.
+I am a data scientist that performs statistical analysis and builds machine learning models in R. I am passionate about harnessing the power of data to tell stories and drive business decisions.
 When I am not applying my skills at work, I am likely lost in the world of baseball data.
 Please connect with me on LinkedIn at linkedin.com/in/tom-ward-1b7956135.

+## Skills and Experience
+-

 Skills: R, SQL, PowerBI, DAX